AI-QL/go-socks5/README.md

 * "No Auth" mode
 * User/Password authentication
 * Support for the CONNECT command
+* Support for the BIND command
+* Support for the ASSOCIATE command
 * Rules to do granular filtering of commands
 * Custom DNS resolution
 * Unit tests

-## TODO

-The package still needs the following:
-* Support for the BIND command
-* Support for the ASSOCIATE command

 ## Example